3neti/ayuda-docs/docs/overview.md

 ## Title

-**Secure Ayuda Disbursement Program (SADP)**
+**Unified Digital Disbursement Framework (UDDF)**
-*A National Transparency Initiative through Micro-Voucher Technology*
+*A National Infrastructure for Transparent Government Payments*

 ## Vision

-To establish a **fully traceable, tamper-resistant aid delivery system** where every peso of government ayuda (cash assistance) can be accounted for — from issuance to redemption.
+To unify all government financial releases into a **single programmable disbursement infrastructure** powered by digital vouchers and tokenized payment authorization — ensuring every peso is traceable, auditable, and accountable.

 ## Mission

-To modernize public disbursements through **digital micro-vouchers**, eliminating bulk cash withdrawals, reducing leakages, and building citizen trust in government programs.
+To modernize all public disbursements through **digital micro-vouchers**, eliminating fragmented payment systems, reducing leakages, and building citizen trust in government financial management.

 ## Core Principles